-In ‘Coarse Granular’ soils, the main action of the water jet is to oscillate the particles reducing the resistance to pile penetration.
+When a site is home to coarse granular soils, the main function of the water jet is to oscillate the particles below, so as to reduce the ground’s resistance to pile penetration.

-When sheet piles are installed into cohesive soils, the lubricating actions of the water reduces the amount of adhesion contributing to the pressing resistance whilst at the toe the water reduces the end resistance to ease the penetration of the piles.
+When sheet piles are being installed into cohesive soils, the lubricating action of the water reduces the amount of adhesion that contributes to the pressing resistance.
+At the same time, at the toe end, the water reduces resistance, making it easier for the piles to penetrate the ground.

-The volume and pressure of water can be adjusted according to the ground conditions; thus, water is only applied where needed and large voids are not produced.
-Soils parameters quickly return to their normal state as is evidenced by the adequacy of the reaction force available for pressing the subsequent pile.
+When using water-jetting in sheet piling, the volume and pressure of water can be adjusted according to the ground conditions in different parts of the site covered by a project.
+This ensures that water is only applied where needed and there is no waste of water.
+Soils parameters quickly return to their normal state post-piling and this can be proven during pile-driving, by checking on the reaction force available for pressing the subsequent pile.

-As an additional benefit, water jetting can significantly improve installation production as well as optimise the sheet pile section required.
+As an additional benefit, water jetting can significantly improve the installation process, as well as optimising the sheet pile sections required for the job.